hashicorp/consul/website/source/docs/guides/connect-production.md

   enabled = true
 }
 ```

-Note that server agents running in `-dev` mode have this enabled by default.

 This config change requires a restart which you can perform one server at a time
 to maintain availability in an existing cluster.